Profit and loss (P&L) go to the heart of why finance teams exist.

 4. Go deeper with the data

-As a flow-on from this trio of steps, you should regularly move beyond merely checking your profit & loss statement and balance sheet statements towards surfacing useful data from the details.
-Again, financial automation software can be a key ally here, because it can extract useful data points and present them in a visually clear (and shareable) way.
+As a flow-on from this trio of steps, you should regularly move beyond merely checking your profit & loss statement or income statement, and balance sheet statements towards surfacing useful data from the details.
+Again, financial automation software can be a key ally here because it can extract useful data points and present them in a visually clear (and shareable) way.

 Manage P&L and reduce expenses with Ramp